-Remove all femoral and tibial osteophytes, including soft tissue and osteophytes in the intercondylar notch (i.e., conservative notchplasty).
-An osteotome and/ or rongeur may be used for osteophyte removal.
+Remove all femoral and tibial osteophytes, including soft tissue and osteophytes in the intercondylar notch (i.e., conservative notchplasty) and the anterior femoral cortex region.
+An osteotome and/or rongeur may be used for osteophyte removal.

 Remove osteophytes from edges of the femoral condyle down to subchondral bone.